dronir/Massmail/README.md

 It requires you to have an SMTP server for the sending.
-If you have a Gmail account, you can use the Gmail SMTP service, which lets you send 300 emails per day.
+If you have a Gmail account, you can use the Gmail SMTP service, which should let you send 500 emails per day.

+**Caveat:** If you send too much mail, you might end up in trouble anyway due to automatic anti-spam systems, and even get your Gmail account suspended.

 ## Installation